csolink/csolink-model/docs/prevented_by.md

 # Relation: prevented_by

-holds between a potential outcome of which the likelihood was reduced by the application or use of an entity.
+holds between a potential outcome of which the likelihood was reduced by the system or use of an entity.

 URI: [csolink:prevented_by](https://w3id.org/csolink/vocab/prevented_by)